percona/pmm/docs/setting-up/client/postgresql.md

 | `pg_stat_monitor`      | Builds on `pg_stat_monitor` features                                             | Beta software
 |                        | Bucket-based aggregation                                                         |

-> **About *bucket-based data aggregation***
->
+!!! note alert alert-primary "Bucket-based data aggregation"
-> `pg_stat_monitor` collects statistics and aggregates data in a data collection unit called a *bucket*.
+    `pg_stat_monitor` collects statistics and aggregates data in a data collection unit called a *bucket*.
 These are linked together to form a *bucket chain*.

->
-> You can specify:
+    You can specify:

->
-> - the number of buckets (the length of the chain)
+    - the number of buckets (the length of the chain);
-> - how much space is available for all buckets
+    - how much space is available for all buckets;
-> - a time limit for each bucket's data collection (the *bucket expiry*)
+    - a time limit for each bucket's data collection (the *bucket expiry*).

->
-> When a bucket's expiration time is reached, accumulated statistics are reset and data is stored in the next available bucket in > the chain.
+    When a bucket's expiration time is reached, accumulated statistics are reset and data is stored in the next available bucket in the chain.

->
-> When all buckets in the chain have been used, the first bucket is reused and its contents are overwritten.
+    When all buckets in the chain have been used, the first bucket is reused and its contents are overwritten.

->
-> If a bucket fills before its expiration time is reached, data is discarded.
+    If a bucket fills before its expiration time is reached, data is discarded.

 ### `pg_stat_statements`